Showmax/env/README.md

   their underlying data-type.
 * The items are separated by comma.
 If one needs a comma to be present in a slice item, it must be escaped by back-slash, like this: `\,`.
 The same applies to the back-slash itself: `\\`.
+Generally, all characters prefixed by back-slash are expanded to the respective character after the back-slash.
 * A double-quotes are also reserved for special use.
-All commas and back-slashes inside double quotes are escaped automatically.
-If one needs a double-quote to be present in a slice item, it must be **always** escaped by back-slash like this: `\"`.
+All commas inside double quotes are escaped automatically.
+If one needs a double-quote to be present in a slice item, it must be **always** escaped by back-slash like
+  this: `\"`.
 * All leading and trailing spaces at the item boundaries (before and after comma) are ignored.
 Spaces inside double-quotes are never ignored.